Thomas J. Hennen (astronaut)

 Hennen getting ready to board the Space Shuttle Atlantis for mission STS-44, 1991.

 Chief Warrant Officer 4 Thomas John Hennen (born August 17, 1952) is a United States Army warrant officer and NASA payload specialist astronaut who flew aboard Space Shuttle mission STS-44 as a payload specialist.

 Personal

 Hennen was born on August 17, 1952, in Albany, Georgia.
 As an Air Force dependent, he was literally raised all over the world.
 He now lives in Houston, Texas.
-Tom is married to the former Sherri Wise of Houston.
-Together, they have six children: Kristopher, Jessie, Karl, Kyle, Kendall, and Karli, as well as six grandchildren: Mila, Hunter, Elijah, Christian, Isaiah and Kennedy.
+He is married to the former Sherri Wise of Houston.
+Together, they have six children: Kristopher, Jessie, Karl, Kyle, Kendall, and Karli, as well as 8 grandchildren: Mila, Hunter, Elijah, Christian, Isaiah, Jasaiah, West and Kennedy.
 His father, Chief Master Sergeant Carl H. Hennen (USAF) and his mother, Antoinette L. (Ferrera) Hennen are both deceased.

 Education

 Hennen graduated from Groveport-Madison High School in Groveport, Ohio in 1970.
 He attended Urbana College in Urbana, Ohio from 1970-1972 on both an academic and athletic scholarship.